sailfish-team/sailfish/doc/running_simulations.rst

 Running simulations
 ===================

-In this section, we show how to create a simple Lattice-Boltzmann simulation using Sailfish.
+In this section, we show how to create a simple lattice Boltzmann simulation using Sailfish.
 To keep things simple, we stick to two dimensions and use the lid-driven cavity example, which is one of the standard test cases in computational fluid